holozeros/minimal-linux-desktop/Add ABS in chroot environment.md

     lsblk

-If you already built the basic chroot environment and then it's mount to /mnt/lfs, isuue as follows:
+If you already built the basic chroot environment and then it's mount to /mnt/lfs, isuue:
 ```
 export LFS=/mnt/lfs
 mount -v --bind /dev $LFS/dev